Maurice Schexnayder: Auxiliary Bishop and Bishop of Lafayette in Louisiana

 On December 11, 1950, Schexnayder was appointed auxiliary bishop of Lafayette in Louisiana and titular bishop of Tuscamia by Pope Pius XII.
 He received his episcopal consecration on February 22, 1951, from Archbishop Amleto Cicognani, with Bishops Jules Jeanmard and Louis Caillouet serving as co-consecrators.
 In addition to his episcopal duties, he served as pastor of St. Michael Parish in Crowley, Louisiana.

 Upon the resignation of Jeanmard, Schexnayder was named the second bishop of Lafayette in Louisiana by Pius XII on March 13, 1956.
 During his tenure, he built a new chancery building, expanded Immaculata Minor Seminary, established thirty-one parishes, and ordained eighty-one priests.
 In 1961, he established St. Eugene Catholic Parish in Grand Chenier in Cameron Parish.
 Schexnayder attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.

 Retirement and legacy

-Onn November 7, 1972, Pope Paul VI accepted Schexnayder's resignation as bishop of Lafayette in Louisiana.
+On November 7, 1972, Pope Paul VI accepted Schexnayder's resignation as bishop of Lafayette in Louisiana.
 Maurice Schexnayder died in Lafayette on January 23, 1981, at age 85.
 He is buried at the Cathedral of Saint John the Evangelist in Lafayette.

 In 2014, documents were released that criticized Schexnayder for protecting priests accused of sexually abusing children.
 In a lawsuit, the diocese's insurance company "argued that the diocese knew for years, if not decades, that some of their priests had fondled and even raped children" and that "the molestations took place largely during the reigns of Bishops Maurice Schexnayder" and his successor, Bishop Gerard Louis Frey.